 Crown CL-80K Electronic Desktop Calculator

 The Crown CL-80K is yet another example of the fact that just about everyone in the electronics industry got into the calculator business before the market shakeout in the late part of the early 1970's.
 Crown Radio Corporation in Japan was known for transistor radios, the previous boom market before electronic calculators came along.
 By the 1970's, the market for transistor radios had become pretty saturated, and so, many radio makers looked for alternative markets to sell into, and electronic calculators seemed a good choice for many of them.
-Crown Radio Corporation also sold the calculator through an OEM channel to other manufacturers that would market the machine under their own brand names.
-Daiei, a huge supermarket chain in Japan, sold this machine in their stores as the BUBU 100X.
+Crown Radio Corporation also sold the calculator through their OEM channel to other manufacturers that would market the machine under their own brand names.
+Dai`ei, a large supermarket chain in Japan, sold this machine in their stores as the BUBU 100X at around the equivalent of $US 89.00.

 Inside the Crown CL-80K